haileyyyy00/Ambient-Interface-for-Elder-Care/README.md

 # <p align= "center">Ambient Interface for Elder Care

 ## Project Description
 The project focuses on creating an ambient interface to support the elderly without intruding on their daily lives.
 It consists of two components: an in-house tracking system for non-invasive data collection, and an external display for caretakers.
 By using Arduino-based wearables, IoT technology, and non-invasive audio-visual signals, we ensure seamless monitoring of elderly individuals' health while respecting their privacy.
 This innovative approach aims to improve elderly care without compromising their independence and comfort.

+## Dependencies
+* Playsound
+* PySerial
+* TensorFlow
+* CV2
+* Keras
+* Numpy
+* Mediapipe

 ## Table of Contents
 * Sensors and Tools